astrokings/akguide/docs/eng/1702itarmada.md

 - 1000 or more T8 ships

 As the level of research related to the expedition increases, the number of flagships that can be organized and the size of the ships increase.<br>
-If all research is carried out to the maximum, a maximum of 6 flagships and 50% of the maximum size of the ships of the Space Dock can be formed in the expedition.

 There is no limit to the formation of heroes, and the crew members on the flagship are automatically included in the expedition team when participating in Interspace.